kubernetes/autoscaler/multidimensional-pod-autoscaler/KEP.md

 ### Action Recommendation Implementation

 To generate the vertical scaling action recommendation, we reuse VPA libraries as much as possible to implement scaling algorithm integrated with the newly generated MPA API code.
-To do that, we need to update accordingly the code which reads and updates the VPA objects to be interacting with the MPA objects.
+To do that, we need to update accordingly the code which read and update the VPA objects to be interacting with the MPA objects.
 To generate the horizontal scaling action recommendation, we reuse HPA libraries, integrating with the MPA API code, to reads and updates the MPA objects.
 We integrate vertical and horizontal scaling in a single feedback cycle.
 As an intitial solution, vertical scaling and horizontal scaling is performed alternatively (vertical scaling first).